Cleaning with Vinegar

 using dishwashing powder.

-- Clean the scale and grunge around kitchen taps
+scale and grunge around kitchen taps

 by mixing 1 teaspoon salt with 2 teaspoons vinegar.